gideon-maina/imdb-scrapper/README.md

 # imdb-scrapper
-Scrapes the IMDB website and stores the data locally
+Scrapes the IMDB website for content

 # Running
 Call the scrapy command with the spider you want to use and the output file